Yu Menglong

+Yu Menglong (于朦胧 (于朦朧, Yú Ménglóng), 15 June 1988 – 11 September 2025), also known as Alan Yu, was a Chinese actor and singer.

+His death in September 2025 was ruled accidental by authorities, but the findings were faced with doubts and allegations that there was a cover-up.

+Early life and education

+He was born in Ürümqi, Xinjiang.
+His mother named him after one of her favorite author's, Chiung Yao, works, Hazy Moon And Hazy Bird (月朦胧鸟朦胧).
+He studied at the affiliated high school of the Beijing Contemporary Music Academy before graduating from the Beijing Performing Arts Training College.

 Career

 Beginnings

 In 2007, Yu participated in SMG's My Show!
 My Style!.
-He emerged as the Top 16 for the Xi'an province.
-In 2010, Yu joined Hunan TV's Super Boy but was eliminated.
+He emerged in the Top 16 for the Xi'an province.
+In 2010, Yu joined Hunan STV's Super Boy but was eliminated, and later became a trainee with the boy group Happy Boy Group 8090.
 The same year, he directed singer Deanna Ding's music video for her single "61 Seconds".
 In 2011, he made his acting debut in the short film The Little Prince.

-In 2013, Yu competed in Super Boy again; this time entering emerging as one of the Top 10 contestants in the final round.
+In 2013, Yu competed in Super Boy again; this time entering and emerging as one of the Top 10 contestants in the final round, after which he signed with EE-Media.
 The same year, he released his first single titled "Just Nice".
 In 2014, Yu starred in the short film The Rules, which received the Best Independent Film award at the 4th International Micro Film Festival for University.

 Rising popularity

 In 2015, Yu achieved recognition with his role as 9th prince in the popular historical web drama Go Princess Go.
 The same year, he released his first album, Toy.
 In 2017, Yu gained increased popularity after starring in the hit fantasy-romance drama Eternal Love.
 He then starred in the fantasy-action drama Xuan-Yuan Sword: Han Cloud alongside Zhang Yunlong.
 In 2019, Yu starred in the television adaptation of the Chinese folktale legend Legend of the White Snake as Xu Xian.
 The same year, Yu starred in modern workplace drama Who's Not Rebellious Youth, and youth sports drama Unstoppable Youth.

-In 2020, Yu is set to star in the historical drama The Love Lasts Two Minds.
+In 2020, Yu starred in the historical drama The Love Lasts Two Minds.